 As a passionate traveller, photographer and blogger, I’m always looking for inspiration.
 I love looking at travel photography blogs to learn more about new places, see what other people are doing, and pick up tips and ideas for my own work.
-And even more so right now, when travel is a challenge, so exploring via travel photography blogs is the best way to feed my wanderlust.

 And there are LOADS out there!
 When you stop to look at just a few, you’ll see there’s an astonishing number of highly-talented, hugely creative people pouring their heart and soul into their travel photography blogs, creating gorgeous content and then putting it out into the world for you and I to enjoy, free!

 But of course the downside to that is that if you’re looking for travel photographers to follow, the choice can be overwhelming!
 Where do you even begin?

 That’s why I’ve collated this list of amazing travel photography blogs to start you off.
 It’s not exhaustive by any means, but I think it gives you a fantastic taste of the kind of talent that’s out there.
 The bloggers in this list are a mix of nationalities, ages, and specialisms, some are full-time professional travel photographers or travel bloggers, others do it for the love, but they all share one thing in common: they’re some of the best and most gifted content creators working today.

 In their own words they’ve described how they created their travel photography blogs and what you can expect when you visit, so you should definitely be able to find plenty in here to fuel your wanderlust and give you tips for your own travel photography.

 So without further ado, in no particular order (but starting with my own because why not?!), here they are: 30 Stunning Travel Photography Blogs to Inspire you in 2023.